w3c/wai-about-wai/_about/projects/wai-coop/symposium1.md

 -   **16:55 - 17:00** Closing session
 -   **17:00** End of meeting

-## Logistics
+## Logistics and Accessibility
 {:#logistics}

-This meeting will take place on the Zoom teleconference system with real-time captioning.
+This meeting will take place on the Zoom teleconference system with real-time captioning, and International Sign Language.
 Connection details will be sent by email to registered participants.

 ## Paper Submissions
 {:#papers}